 - Enhancement of DC maturation

-- DC trafficking of TAA to draining lymph node (LN)
+- DC trafficking of TAA to draining lymph nodes (LN)

 - DC-mediated TAA specific T cell activation

-Covance has assembled custom immunophenotyping panels to help address these research aims and Figure 1 illustrates data that can be gained using these panels.
-Antigen presentation to T cells can occur inside the TME. cDC1 activate CD8+ T cells directly whereas cDC2 preferentially present antigen to CD4+ T cells that in turn boost CD8+ T cell function (Figure 1A).
+Covance has assembled custom immunophenotyping panels to help address these research aims.
+Figure 1 illustrates data that can be gained using these panels.
+Antigen presentation to T cells can occur inside the TME. cDC1 activates CD8+ T cells directly, whereas cDC2 preferentially presents antigen to CD4+ T cells that in turn boost CD8+ T cell function (Figure 1A).
 Expansion of these two subsets can indicate that treatment is shifting the balance toward a more anti-tumor response.
-As mentioned earlier, upregulation of CD80 and CD86 that engage CD28 on T cells, is required to trigger a productive T cell response.
+As mentioned earlier, upregulation of CD80 and CD86 that engage CD28 on T cells is required to trigger a productive T cell response.
 Figure 1B shows that the expression of these markers is low on DCs in B16-F10 melanoma tumors, indicative of the immunosuppression imparted on the DCs by the TME.
 Drugs that have an adjuvant-like activity are intended to upregulate these surface molecules to increase the magnitude of T cell responses upon DC engagement.
-The CD103+ cDC1 cells in the TME, have been shown by many groups to contain a migratory DC population that is responsible for trafficking TAA to draining LN where they encounter naïve T cells.
+The CD103+ cDC1 cells in the TME, have been shown by many groups to contain a migratory DC population responsible for trafficking TAA to draining LN where they encounter naïve T cells.
 These migratory DCs are characterized by XCR1 expression (Figure 1C).
 Likewise, when the draining LNs are analyzed, CD103+ DCs can be largely XCR1+ (Figure 1D).
-An expansion in this population of CD11c+MHCII+CD103+CD11b–XCR1+ cells following treatment can indicate that DC migration as well as cross-presentation of TAA to CD8+ T cells in the LN is enhanced.
+An expansion in this population of CD11c+MHCII+CD103+CD11b–XCR1+ cells following treatment can indicate enhanced DC migration and cross-presentation of TAA to CD8+ T cells in the LN.